 As an information-based organization, high quality data are critical to making informed decisions that protect and enhance the water resources.
 Knowledge Management is the practice of systematically and actively collecting, managing, sharing and leveraging an organization's data, information and processes.
 As the region's knowledge leader for water resources information, the District collects a variety of regulatory, scientific and socio-economic and business data to support its Strategic Initiatives.
 While the focus of Knowledge Management activities is on meeting and supporting these initiatives, it is recognized that many public and private stakeholders also rely on this information to meet their business needs.
-Since FY2016. an emphasis has been placed on building awareness and expanding a culture of Knowledge Management throughout all business units within the agency, as well as improving the documentation, organization, review and storage of key business practices and related supporting documentation (governing documents).
-During FY2020, the District will continue efforts to organize governing documents to facilitate knowledge sharing, ensure the alignment of division/ bureau practices with the Governing Board's policies and executive director procedures and allow for timely retrieval and review of existing governing documents.
+Since FY2016, an emphasis has been placed on building awareness and expanding a culture of Knowledge Management throughout all business units within the agency, as well as improving the documentation, organization, review and storage of key business practices and related supporting documentation (governing documents).
+During FY2021, the District will continue efforts to organize governing documents to facilitate knowledge sharing, ensure the alignment of division/ bureau practices with the Governing Board's policies and executive director procedures and allow for timely retrieval and review of existing governing documents.
+The focus also will cover streamlined processes for maintenance of updated documents.